-The current Indo-Pakistan tension is intense; both these nations are at war with each other, albeit without formally declaring war.
-The immediate provocation came from Pakistan; militants infiltrated Pahalgam and murdered more than 30 people in cold blood in a dastardly terrorist act.
-As usual, Pakistan denied any involvement in this terrorist Act, as it had always done in the past.
-When this blog began, there was an armed conflict.
+The current Indo-Pakistan tension is intense.
+Both these nations are at war with each other, albeit without formally declaring war.
+The immediate provocation came from Pakistan.
+The terrorists infiltrated Pahalgam(J&K) and murdered more than 30 people (non-Kashmiri tourists) in cold blood in a dastardly terrorist act.
+As usual, Pakistan denied any involvement in this terrorist Act.
+During May 1st Week, there was a serious armed conflict.
 Now, at the request of Pakistan, there is a cessation of hostilities.

 About 30 years ago, they